 Poco has one short tour and the first leg of a larger tour booked for this year.
-The summer is used for the Bayou Blitz tour as it was called by the band.
+The summer is used for the Bayou Blitz tour, as the band called it.
 The infamous GHOST TOWN tour began in December.
-Kim Bullard says it was just like Spinal Tap as Poco returned to the club circuit.
-Poco begins to visit small venues that would have been unthinkable only a few years before.
+Kim Bullard says the December tour was just like Spinal Tap as Poco returned to the club circuit.
+Poco begins to perform at small venues that would have been unthinkable only a few years earlier.
 It proved to be a tough adjustment for the band.
 A winter tour takes its toll with illness canceling a few shows and generally making the band feel it had run its course.

 | DATE | VENUE | LOCATION | ALSO PERFORMING | NOTES |